-Appeals against the following decisions can be lodged with the university Board of Appeal for non-initial programmes (GNIO):
+Appeals against the following decisions can be lodged with the university's Examination Appeals Board (CBE):

-- decisions by the examination board or an examiner; - decisions concerning admission to a master's programme; - decisions concerning the other situations described in Article 7.61 of the WHW.
+decisions by the examination board or an examiner;

+decisions concerning admission to a master's programme;

+decisions concerning the other situations described in Article 7.61 of the WHW.

-The letter of appeal must be filed with the GNIO within six weeks after notification of the decision by sending an email to: gnio@eur.nl.
+The letter of appeal must be filed with the CBE within six weeks after notification of the decision by sending an email to: cbe@eur.nl.
 The letter of appeal must include at least the master programme in which the student is enrolled, the student's name and address, the date, the student's signature, a copy of the decision against which the student is appealing, as well as the grounds for the appeal.